nathanwasson/spacelift-tailscale-ansible/README.md

 - Better security through scoped access
 - Audit trail of token generation

-## 🚀 **NEW: Automated Tailscale Management**

-The latest version includes **zero-configuration automation** that eliminates the need for manual hook setup:

-### ✨ **What's Automated**
-- **Automatic startup**: Tailscale starts when credentials are detected
-- **Lifecycle management**: Automatic cleanup on container exit
-- **HTTP proxy setup**: Environment variables configured for Terraform providers
-- **Error handling**: Graceful fallback if Tailscale fails to start
-- **Smart detection**: Only activates when authentication credentials are present

-### 🎯 **Benefits**
-- **Zero hook configuration** - just set environment variables and go
-- **Reduced complexity** - no need to understand Spacelift hook ordering
-- **Consistent behavior** - works the same way across all stacks
-- **Better error messages** - clear feedback when issues occur
-- **Backward compatible** - existing manual configurations continue to work

-### 🔧 **How It Works**
-The Docker image includes an intelligent entrypoint that:
-1. Detects Tailscale authentication credentials
-2. Automatically starts Tailscale with OAuth or auth key
-3. Configures HTTP proxy for Terraform providers
-4. Sets up cleanup handlers for graceful shutdown
-5. Executes your Spacelift commands normally

-**No hooks, no complexity, just works!** 🎉

 ## Building from Source

 If you prefer to build your own Docker image instead of using the pre-built ones: